-Only naive leaders think and expect everyone to agree with him or her.
+Only naive leaders think and expect everyone to agree with.
 When your team or other leaders disagree with you it doesn’t mean there’s no unity.
 Unity is about believing in the same cause.
-On careful examination you will see that your disagreements are often centered on execution issues.
+On careful examination you will see that your disagreements are often centred on execution issues.
+Herewith are a few benefits of not being agreed with.

 Having people agree with you all the time means you’re not likely to question anything in a critical way.
 When people don’t agree with a part of execution, it provides an opportunity for critical thinking in charting the way forward.